Want to know why porridge is good for you? Read on for our expert health editor's guide then check out our quick porridge toppers.

 Make your toppings count…

-– Anna Glover, Food Editor
+– Anna Glover, Food Director

 Want even more inspiration?
-Try our easy porridge topping ideas
+Try our easy porridge topping ideas.

 What to do when porridge is just a bit too carby?